Enigmatrix/Cobalt/docs/DEV_GUIDE.md

 Available levels: `Trace`, `Debug`, `Info`, `Warn`, `Error`.

 Logs are output to the console and log files during development.
-Log files are stored in `src/ui/src-tauri/logs/` directory for UI, and the current directory + `logs/` for Engine.
+Log files are stored in the current directory + `logs/` for Engine in dev mode.
 In prod it's output to `%LOCALAPPDATA%/me.enigmatrix.cobalt/logs/`.

 ### Utils